1. Is the AGREE II published in a peer-reviewed journal?

 The AGREE II PDF document, is available for download from agreetrust.org.
 The AGREE II PDF contains a brief summary of the purpose, structure, content, scales, and scoring systems used in the tool, along with specific instructions and information for each AGREE item.

-The AGREE II Training Tools are located in the Resource Centre of the agreetrust.org website.
+The AGREE II Training Tools are located in the AGREE Tools section of the agreetrust.org website.
 These tools have been developed to assist AGREE II users in learning how to effectively apply the AGREE II.
 The Avatar-guided tutorials introduce the AGREE II and walk the user through the process of applying the AGREE II to a practice guideline.

 3. Has there been validity/reliability testing on the AGREE-II?
 Can I access the results?